SabinaP3152/Hello-Dataviz/blogpost3.md

 {% include plot4.html %}

-Finally, two heat charts show notable actors who appeared more and less frequently in Free Shakespeare in the Park plays from 1962 to 2018, and which directors directed these plays.
+Finally, two treemaps show notable actors who appeared more and less frequently in Free Shakespeare in the Park plays from 1962 to 2018, and which directors directed these plays.

 {% include plot5.html %}